zawmh96/Terraform-Labs/Lab3/README.md

 Create a terraform code files.

-Below is main.tf for creating docker container
+Below is main.tf for creating docker container by using variable:

 ```
 resource "docker_image" "nginx" {